 Substitute Syllables.
 Imagine objects or actions that sound like the syllables of the fact you want to remember.

 Gabrielle provided an example of the first method.
-I'll give an example of the second.
+I'll give you my example of the same method, plus an example of the second method.
 In a given situation, you can choose the method that lends itself better to the material.

 Suppose I want to memorize the definition of ikigai (pronounced "eekey-guy"), a Japanese word meaning "reason for being, or purpose".
 What cartoon could I draw to cement this definition firmly in memory?
 Here's what I came up with: